TomRosenbloom/civi-ext-jobads/docs/Expose an entity in form builder.md

 perhaps I just need two displays, or forms at least, one for contact tab, one showing all, for admin - I mean I will want a separate form, whatever, because it's going to need filters at top

 aha! - looking in the UI list of fomrs, forms that are on contact tab never have anything in the 'page' column

+Ok, this is all working pretty nicely - have all CRUD except Delete for admin and for contact tab

+How to implement delete?

+So, to do:

+- delete ad
+- restrict to organisations only
+- add more fields
+- public listing
+- public form for submitting new job ad
+- online payment

+A new set of questions for Kurund:

+- how to add delete path
+- error reporting - how to do?
+- the above list - profile, contribution page...